 No Cool Air at All

-While multiple reasons can cause your vehicle’s AC to fail, faulty relays are the most prevalent culprits.
+While multiple reasons can cause your vehicle’s AC to fail, faulty relays are the most likely culprits.
 This is where a mechanic who provides car repair in Salt Lake City and other parts of Utah should begin checking.

-The Compressor Doesn’t Turn On
+Symptom: The Compressor Doesn’t Turn On